datacentricdesign/iob22/assignments/01-calculator/step2.md

 Create a variable called sum of type number that starts with the value 0
 ```

-Create a new project in Replit, select the language 'Python' and name it '01-calculator' [See Replit tutorial]({{site.baseurl}}/ide).
+Create a new project in Replit, select the language 'Python' and name it '01-calculator' [See Environment page]({{site.baseurl}}/environment).
 In the text editor (middle part), type in the three lines of the algorithm.
 Start each line with a hashtag `#`,  it will a comment: plain English explanation of what you want to do.

 # Task 2.2 From English to Python